 If you plan to use both MacBeacon and ScanBeacon on the same computer, you should know that ScanBeacon cannot see beacons that you broadcast using MacBeacon because they will both use the same bluetooth chip in your computer.

-Both utilities are available on our store.
+Both utilities are available on our accounts page in the utilities section.
 Download them and get started developing Eddystone EID enabled apps now:

 Hope these tools help you build something cool.
 When you do, we’d love to hear about it.